Chris Schenkel: Honors

-He was the spokesman for Owens-Illinois' "Good Taste of Beer" advertising campaign which began in 1975 and continued through the remainder of the decade.
+He was the spokesman for Owens-Illinois's "Good Taste of Beer" advertising campaign which began in 1975 and continued through the remainder of the decade.

 In 1975, he received the Golden Plate Award of the American Academy of Achievement.

 In 1976, Schenkel was inducted into the PBA Hall of Fame in the "Meritorious Service" category and in 1988 was inducted into the American Bowling Congress (now United States Bowling Congress) Hall of Fame, also in the "Meritorious Service" category.

 Schenkel was inducted in 1981 in the National Sportscasters and Sportswriters Association Hall of Fame.

 He was named National Sportscaster of the Year four times, and in 1992 received a lifetime achievement Emmy Award.
 Also in 1992, the Pro Football Hall of Fame presented Schenkel with its Pete Rozelle Radio-Television Award.
 In 1999, he received the Jim Thorpe Lifetime Achievement Award.

 In 1996, the National Football Foundation created an award in his honor, given annually to distinctive individuals in broadcasting with ties to a university.

 In 1999, the Professional Bowlers Association named the Player of the Year award after Schenkel.

 In a 2009 vote by its members, the American Sportscasters Association ranked Schenkel 25th on its list of the Top 50 Sportscasters of All-Time.

 In a 2010 podcast, comedian Chris Hardwick (son of former pro-bowler Billy Hardwick) claimed he was named after Schenkel.

 Personal life and death

-He was married to former dancer and model, Fran Paige.
+He was married to former dancer and model Fran Paige.

 Schenkel had three children, Christina, Ted, and John.
-He also has three grandchildren, Christopher, Michael, and Katie.
+He also had three grandchildren, Christopher, Michael, and Katie.

 Chris resided on Tippecanoe Lake in Leesburg, Indiana.

 In 1971, Schenkel, a longtime friend of Indianapolis Motor Speedway owner Tony Hulman, was a passenger in the pace car for that year's Indianapolis 500 race.
 Astronaut John Glenn and Hulman were also in the car when its driver, Indianapolis-area Dodge dealer Eldon Palmer, crashed the 1971 Dodge Challenger convertible into a camera platform at the beginning of the race.

 Schenkel died of emphysema in 2005 at the age of 82.
 He is interred at Saint Johns United Church of Christ Cemetery in Bippus, Indiana.

 Other appearances

 Schenkel appeared (along with Bo Burton) as the bowling announcers in the final match in the 1979 movie Dreamer.

 Schenkel appeared as himself in the 1996 film Kingpin.
 He played the role of play-by-play announcer in the final match between characters Ernie McCracken and Roy Munson.

 Another appearance was in the 1994 film Greedy.
 He played himself as an announcer of a bowling tournament early in the movie.

 Schenkel's voice can be heard in the "Daisy" ad for Lyndon B. Johnson in the 1964 U.S. presidential election campaign.

-Schenkel is referenced in the 1973 Cheech & Chong song "Basketball Jones featuring Tyrone Shoelaces".